- Team Lead

 With regard to FAC tenants, over 50% qualify as “very low income” residents, defined as earning less than 50% of AMI.
 More than 25% of FAC’s units under management are set aside for formerly homeless individuals and families, and over 35% of FAC’s tenants are themselves formerly homeless families.
 Our tenants have a very limited ability to adjust to increasing costs of living, including increasing energy costs.

 FAC Solar offers an exciting opportunity to help with the launch of a cutting edge, community-owned affordable solar model.
-The model, if successful, will help community based organizations citywide deliver sustainability, cost savings and resiliency benefits to low and moderate income families in multi-family buildings that have varying corporate structures.
+The project is helping families save money.
+And contributing to citywide sustainability and resiliency goals.

 - Team Images